Mentha pulegium: Uses

 Pennyroyal is frequently used as an insecticide and pest repellent.
 As a pest repellent, it is used to keep fleas away from household animals as well as on humans to ward off gnats and mosquitos.
 Some flea collars for pets have pennyroyal oil or the herb can be crushed in the lining.
 Humans have also put crushed pennyroyal stems in their pockets or on their clothing to ward off unwanted insects.
 However, when using the pennyroyal plant as a pest repellent, the use of the concentrated pennyroyal oil should be avoided.
 Pennyroyal oil can be extremely toxic to both humans and animals, even in small quantities.
 With the use of pennyroyal around animals and humans comes the risk of it being absorbed through the skin and causing negative health effects.
 The less concentrated leaves of the plant should be used instead as an insect repellent.

-Pennyroyal has historically also been used as a mint flavoring in herbal teas and foods.
-Pennyroyal tea has been used for cold relief, fevers, coughs, indigestion, liver and kidney problems and headaches.
-The fresh or dried leaves of pennyroyal have also been used when treating influenza, abdominal cramps, to induce sweating, as well as in the treatment of diseases such as smallpox and tuberculosis.
-To make the tea, the leaves of the plant are boiled in hot water.
-The lower concentrations of toxic chemicals in these teas are less harmful than pennyroyal oil.
-It is recommended that people only drink pennyroyal tea periodically, as it is taxing on the body and should not be drank on a regular basis.
-Consumption of pennyroyal tea can be fatal to infants and children.